London in World War II: Food and rationing

+Food wastage was severely frowned-upon.
+Some Londoners were prosecuted for feeding bread to birds at Hyde Park, and Vere Hodgson was reprimanded by Kensington Salvage Council for throwing away mouldy bread.
+Wandsworth Council delivered cooking lessons on how to make cakes without fat or sugar, or make a family-sized bean cutlet for fourpence.

+Londoners were encouraged to save paper in large quantities.
+Newspapers reduced to four or six pages long.
+In June 1943, Londoners donated their old books for salvage, recycling a grand total of 5.5 million books.

 Bombing

 Prior to September 1939, it was widely-known in Britain that in the event of war in Europe, London would be the target of a bombing campaign.
 The Air Ministry predicted casualty rates of 18,750 per week in the capital, and the Mental Health Emergency Committee predicted that 3-4 million people would develop mental health problems such as hysteria.
-In Fulham, mass graves were dug in North Sheen Cemetery to accommodate the expected thousands of dead each night.
+Mass graves were dug in North Sheen Cemetery to accommodate the expected thousands of dead each night.

 At the beginning of the war, German dictator Adolf Hitler ordered that London was not to be attacked.
 However, on 24/25 August 1940, several bombs were dropped on London.
-Whether this was due to a change of heart on the part of Germany or due to an error on the part of the aircrew is debated, but British Prime Minister Winston Churchill ordered retaliatory attacks on Berlin in response.
+Whether this was due to a change of heart on the part of Germany or due to an error on the part of the aircrew is debated, but British prime minister Winston Churchill ordered retaliatory attacks on Berlin in response.

 The heaviest-hit areas of London during the war were the City of London, Holborn, and Stepney, each receiving over 600 bombs per 1000 acre, followed by Bermondsey, Deptford, Southwark, and Westminster.